Quintic del Pezzo threefolds in positive and mixed characteristic: -schemes, nets of alternating forms, and symmetric bilinear forms

 \subsection{The construction}

-Here we explain the constructions of the bijections among the above sets. \begin{construction} \begin{enumerate} \item ($\sV \to \sA'$) For a $V_5$-scheme $Y/B \in \sV$, we have the associated net of quinary alternating forms as in Definition-Proposition~\ref{prop:relativeW5}.
+In the rest of this section, we will prove Theorem~\ref{thm:W5description}.
+Along the course of the proof, we will describe one model $Y_{\spl, \Z}$ of $V_5$-schemes over $\Z$, which plays important roles not only in the proof of the theorem, but also in the rest of this paper.
+In this subsection, we explain the constructions of the bijections among the above sets. \begin{construction} \begin{enumerate} \item ($\sV \to \sA'$) For a $V_5$-scheme $Y/B \in \sV$, we have the associated net of quinary alternating forms as in Definition-Proposition~\ref{prop:relativeW5}.
 This net of alternating forms has rank $4$ by Lemma~\ref{lem:net_of_bivectors_from_V5} and Remark~\ref{remark:maximal_rank}. \item ($\sA' \to \sV$) A net of quinary alternating forms $\wedge^2 U_5\to N_3$ defines a subvariety $Y \subset \Gr(U_5,3)$ as the relative linear section.
 The rank condition ensures that $Y$ is a $V_5$-scheme (See Lemma~\ref{lemma:correspondence_V5_net_of_bivectors}). \item ($\sA \simeq \sA'$) We will prove the natural inclusion map $\sA \to \sA'$ is an isomorphism (Lemma~\ref{lemma:A_A'}). \item ($\sS \simeq \sS'$) The natural inclusion map $\sS \to \sS'$ is an isomorphism (Lemma~\ref{lemma:S_S'}).

 \item ($\Phi' \colon \sA' \to \sS'$ and $\Phi \colon \sA \to \sS$) We have the following natural transformation between the functors $\wedge^4$ and $S^2 \wedge^2$:

 By composing this transformation with the symmetric power of $\nu \colon \wedge^2 U_5 \to N_3$, we have the following composite of the two maps: